A Special Application of Relational Wisdom

 As you’ll see, these principles are so simple that children can apply them.
 But they are so powerful that they have been used to mediate and arbitrate bitter divorce and child custody actions, employment and business disputes, lawsuits and sexual abuse cases.

-The following pages provide a brief summary of the biblical wisdom we can apply to restore broken relationships.
+The following pages provide a brief summary of the wisdom principles we can apply to restore broken relationships.

 Deepen Your Peacemaking Skills